Keyfactor/godaddy-caplugin/readme_source.md

 </p>

-The GoDaddy AnyCA REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor .
+The GoDaddy AnyCA Gateway REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor AnyCA Gateway REST.
 The plugin represents a fully featured AnyCA REST Plugin with the following capabilies:
 * CA Sync:
     * Download all certificates issued to the customer by the GoDaddy CA.
 * Certificate enrollment for all published GoDaddy Certificate SKUs:
-    * Support certificate enrollment (new keys/certificate).
+    * Support certificate enrollment (new keys/certificate). [see disclaimer]
     * Support certificate renewal (extend the life of a previously issued certificate with the same or different domain names).
     * Support certificate re-issuance (new public/private keys with the same or different domain names).
 * Certificate revocation:
     * Request revocation of a previously issued certificate.

+> **🚧 Disclaimer**
+>
+> Prior to Keyfactor Command v12.3, the GoDaddy AnyCA Gateway REST plugin has limited Certificate Enrollment functionality.
+>
+> <details><summary>Notes</summary>
+> The GoDaddy AnyCA Gateway REST plugin requires several custom enrollment parameters that are passed to GoDaddy upon the submission of a new PFX/CSR enrollment request.
+These custom enrollment parameters configure the domain/organization/extended validation procedure required to complete the certificate enrollment.
+>
+> Prior to Command v12.3, custom enrollment parameters are not supported on a per-request basis for PFX/CSR Enrollment.
+If your Keyfactor Command version is less than v12.3, the only way to configure custom enrollment parameters is to set default parameter values on the Certificate Template in the Keyfactor AnyCA Gateway REST.
+>
+> Before continuing with installation prior to Command 12.3, users should consider the following:
+>
+> * Each combination of custom enrollment parameters will require the creation of a new Certificate Template and Certificate Profile in the Keyfactor AnyCA Gateway REST.
+> * If you have multiple combinations of custom enrollment parameters, consider the operational complexity of managing multiple Certificate Templates and Certificate Profiles.
+> * If your certificate workflows mostly consist of certificate renewal, re-issuance, and revocation, the GoDaddy AnyCA Gateway REST plugin is fully supported.
+> </details>

 ## Compatibility

-The GoDaddy AnyCA Gateway plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2 and later.
+The GoDaddy AnyCA Gateway REST plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2 and later.

 ## Support
-The GoDaddy AnyCA Gateway plugin is open source and community supported, meaning that there is **no SLA** applicable.
+The GoDaddy AnyCA Gateway REST plugin is open source and community supported, meaning that there is **no SLA** applicable.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.